csainty/Owin.Examples/README.md

 This repo contains my understanding of two different approaches to middleware.
 Through my [blogpost](http://blog.csainty.com/2013/12/owin-am-i-missing-something.html) and on twitter recently I have expressed disagreement with what appears to be the majority held belief for how middleware should be written and then composed into pipelines.

+The interesting parts are [middleware.cs](https://github.com/csainty/Owin.Examples/blob/master/OwinExamples/Middleware.cs) and [server.cs](https://github.com/csainty/Owin.Examples/blob/master/OwinExamples/Server.cs) which define the middlware components and construct them in to a pipeline.

 ###I'm probably wrong...

 I want to stress that I am honestly and open-mindedly investigating and assessing different opinions.
 Since writing the blogpost I have read, and re-read the current discussions on [GitHub](https://github.com/owin/owin/issues?state=open) and tried my best to understand different points of view.